JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/cleanup/index.md

 # Cleanup

-We will navigate to <strong>CloudFormation</strong> dashboard from AWS Management Console.
+We will navigate to **CloudFormation** dashboard from AWS Management Console.

-Next, we will delete <strong>ServerlessDemoStack</strong> which indeed going to remove ( Lambda functions, API Gateway, Authorizers) etc.
+Next, we will delete **ServerlessDemoStack** which indeed going to remove ( Lambda functions, API Gateway, Authorizers) etc.

 But it's not going to remove the S3 Bucket.
 So, we have to remove it manually.
-I will be navigating to Amazon S3 and open the bucket <strong>serverless-pycharm-demo</strong>.
+I will be navigating to Amazon S3 and open the bucket **serverless-pycharm-demo**.
 First, I need to remove the existing objects otherwise it won’t allow me to delete the bucket.